jcheung611-byte/AI_mental_health/VISION_ROADMAP_v11.30_FINAL.md

 This is THE validation moment!
 ```

-### The Test:
+### The Validation Moment:
 ```
+This is an EMOTIONAL test, not just technical:

-If this module feels therapeutic and valuable:
+If module feels therapeutic:
+✅ Feels like talking to a therapist, not homework
+✅ Uses context from my venting (personalized!)
+✅ Voice-first feels intimate
+✅ I want to complete it
 → Build module library (Phase 5)
-→ Premium tier makes sense
 → Vision validated!

-If this module feels like homework:
+If module feels like homework:
-→ Iterate on format
+⚠️ Iterate on format before building more
+⚠️ Maybe conversational approach needs work
-→ Maybe just venting + analytics
+⚠️ Or maybe just venting + analytics is enough
-→ Pivot before wasting time on library
+→ Pivot before building full library!

+Key: ONE great module beats ten mediocre ones.
 ```

 ---

-## 📊 PHASE 4: Analytics + Premium (Mar 2026)
+## 📊 PHASE 4: Analytics + Premium (Feb-Mar 2026)
-**Timeline:** 2-3 weeks (Jan 22 - Feb 8)
+**Timeline:** 3-4 weeks (Feb 8 - Mar 7)
 **Goal:** Longitudinal tracking + monetization ready
 **Status:** 📋 Planned